 Students will be engaged in reflections of stereotypes, prejudice and discrimination related to elderly individuals.
-From a cognitive and affective perspective, students will be involved with activities to assist them in developing sensitivity to working in direct service projects with individuals who are elderly.
+Students develop sensitivity to working in direct service projects with individuals who are elderly.
 Subsequently, students will also generate guidelines for positively and sensitively working with these individuals.
-Conduct/proper etiquette, as well as appropriate conversation, will be addressed.
+This includes appropriate conduct/etiquette, as well as appropriate conversation.

 The learner will:

 - analyze the personal perspective of individuals who are elderly.